Kristfur/the-fire-pit/README.md

 # User Experience
 ## Site Goals
-* To provide an easy way for customers to reserve tables at the resturaunt.
+* To provide an easy way for customers to reserve tables at the restaurant.
-* To provide the staff with all the information reagrding the reservations.
+* To provide the staff with all the information regarding the reservations.
+* To provide the staff with the ability to search for specific reservations.

 ## User Stories
 * As a user, I want to make a reservation so that I have a table reserved for my group when I go out.
 * As a user, I want to make changes to my reservation so that my reservation stays up-to-date with my plans.
 * As a staff member, I want to see all reservations so that I can get the tables ready for the customers.
-* As a staff memebr, I want to change any reservation, so that all reservations can stay up-to-date.
+* As a staff member, I want to change any reservation, so that all reservations can stay up-to-date.
-* As a staff member, I want to be able to change the capacity of the resturaunt, so that we can do outdoor dining and our reservation capacity reflects that.
+* As a staff member, I want to be able to change the capacity of the restaurant, so that we can do outdoor dining and our reservation capacity reflects that.

 User Story:
 > As a user, I want to make a reservation so that I have a table reserved for my group when I go out.